Architecture trends are constantly changing and are currently evolving toward sustainability thanks to innovative – and green focused – designers.

 Taipei’s under-construction Agora Garden Tower surpasses its Green Building certification, acting as a living organism that will provide the residents of its 40 apartments with food and medicinal plants.
 (Image Credit: Mega Ricos)

 Since it looks like construction of Our House in the Trees is (finally!) going to begin this summer, I’ve been checking out some books on sustainable design.
-I was able to find all of these titles through my local library, but if you can’t get them through yours then you can buy them via Amazon Books.
+I was able to find all of these titles through my local library, but if you can’t get them through yours then you can buy them below.

 PIN ME!